joseppii/Advanced-Lane-Lines/README.md

 ## 3. Lane Detection

 Lane detection is implemented in section 3 of the IPython Notebook, using two distinct functions.
 When the algorithm is executed for the first time or the lane needs to be re-detected without taking into account any previous detections, `find_lane_pixels()` is used.
 This method takes a binary thresholded image as an input and returns the left and right lane pixel positions.
 The state of each line is stored using class `Line()`.
-The Line class is stored in `Line.py`.
+The Line class implementation can be found in `Line.py`.
 Two instansiations of this class are needed, one for the left and one for the right lane.
 Once we detect the pixels for each line, `fit_polynomial()` is used to fit a polynomial.
 Here is the result of `find_lane_pixels()` and `fit_polynomial()`:

 ![alt text][image6]